 It will take some time to address the backlog, but NHS staff are committed to getting people the care they need and getting the waiting lists down.

 Hospital waiting list queries

 If you are waiting for a hospital treatment and have questions, please contact the hospital directly.
-Please do not contact your General Practice as they do not have access to details of waiting lists.
+Please do not contact your GP surgery as they do not have access to details of waiting lists.

 Please check referral/appointment letters for specific contact details.
 If you have not been given a contact point use the numbers in the boxes below.
 For other hospitals not listed please use the Patient Advice and Liaison Service (PALS) contact number that will be published on hospital websites.

 The Dartford and Gravesham trust runs Queen Mary's Hospital and Darent Valley Hospital.